Does your stair handrail crave a new look? If so, you can easily do that yourself with some basic tools.

-Let the wood filler dry completely.
-Tip: Place your 4x4s on a slightly raised surface to allow maximum air flow and circulation while they dry.
+Pro Tip: Place your 4x4s on a slightly raised surface to allow maximum air flow and circulation while they dry.

 When the wood filler is completely dry, use a fine grit (220) sandpaper and have at it.

-The most important thing with screwing these connectors in place is, aside from their actual precise placement along the board itself, to screw them in exactly straight up-and-down.
+Note: The most important thing with screwing these connectors in place is, aside from their actual precise placement along the board itself, to screw them in exactly straight up-and-down.

 Use a right-angle clamp to hold the pieces in place and together, after double-checking the positioning of the vertical post.